mozilla-services/socorro/e2e-tests/README.md

 	$ # your dev virtualenv.
 	$ pip install -r requirements.txt

 An additional constraint for Firefox users, with the release of Firefox 48, Webdriver support is currently broken until GeckoDriver is out of Alpha.
-We suggest using an older version of Firefox which can be [downloaded here][firefoxdownloads].
+We suggest using Firefox 47.0.2 which can be [downloaded here][firefoxdownloads].

 If you have multiple versions of Firefox installed, you can specifiy a specific one by using the `--firefox-path <path to firefox binary>` flag.